mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/_index.md

     "coldstart_gcp_interval"
     "Probability of a cold start happening before minute X" >}}

+Google tends to keep an instance for long time: **85% of instances survive 5 hours of inactivity**.

-The instance can die after several minutes or stay alive for several hours.
+There are chances that an instance dies after several minutes or stay alive for several hours.
 Most probably, Google makes the decision based on the current demand/supply ratio in the given resource pool.

 Read more: [When Does Cold Start Happen on Google Cloud Functions?](/serverless/coldstarts/gcp/intervals)